open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 few tests in the laboratory for measuring the CE standards but we were out of range and didn't get the CE certification.
 That's why we can't legally sell the products, but it's a goal.
-Right now we have the supply shortage of microcontrollers which causes the prototyping process to hold because we can't source STM 32 microcontrollers.
+Right now we have the supply shortage of micro-controllers which causes the prototyping process to hold because we can't source STM 32 micro-controllers.
 In the beginning, the goal is to have a set of hardware components ready to sell with a portfolio for educational reasons and research institutes.
 There was a connection with the Uni Freiburg and different other universities who are interested.
 This is a low entry point because you